chadcooper/sjc-arcuser/article.md

 consists of a WAB Developer Edition application with the Utility Isolation Trace widget.
-It is configured against the Utility's water distribution network housed in the publication file geodatabase and ArcGIS Server feature services housed in the read/write enterprise geodatabase (Figure X).
+It is configured against the Utility's water distribution network housed in the publication file geodatabase and ArcGIS Server feature services housed in the read/write enterprise geodatabase (Figure 1).
 Repair crews in the field access Water Isolation Trace over the internet from their laptops and tablets, allowing them to conduct isolation traces while onsite assessing current conditions, such as a main break.
 Isolation trace results can be saved to the